PDF OCR Tool

 I collect old documents — research papers from the 1960s, scanned textbooks, journal articles someone uploaded as images.
 The content is valuable.
 But it's locked inside pictures.

 Cmd+F doesn't work.
 Copy-paste doesn't work.
 Highlighting text for notes?
 Impossible.
 These PDFs are basically useless for how I actually use documents.
+I wanted a free way to make scanned PDFs searchable without uploading them to some random website.

 What This Does